UPPMAX/programming_formalisms/README.md

 ![](Formalism.png)

 - Course Repository for programming formalisms course.
-- Under this projects, notes, excersises and lecture slides will be stored.
+- Under this projects, notes, exercises and lecture slides will be stored.

 - Please view the [setup.md](setup.md) file for preparations